 Do Not Confuse Annual Multi-Trip with Long-Stay

-Annual multi-trip policies cover unlimited trips within 12 months but cap each individual trip at 30-45 days.
-If you are away continuously for 3+ months, you need a single-trip long-duration policy.
-Using the wrong product type can leave you uninsured after the per-trip limit expires.
+Annual multi-trip policies cover unlimited trips within 12 months but cap each individual trip at 45 to 90 days.
+If you are away continuously for three months or longer, you need a single-trip long-duration policy.
+Using the wrong product type can leave you completely uninsured after the per-trip limit expires.

 2

-Most NZ providers require purchase before departure.
-Buying early also means trip cancellation cover starts from the purchase date - important if you have pre-paid flights, tours, or accommodation.
-World Nomads is one of the few providers allowing purchase or extension while already overseas.
+Most Australian providers require you to buy your policy before departure.
+Purchasing early also means trip cancellation cover starts from the purchase date, protecting pre-paid flights, tours, and accommodation.
+World Nomads is one of the few providers that allows purchase or extension while already overseas.

 3